Restoring Free-flowing Rivers in Europe

 - In the State of Maine, USA, the restoration of rivers has resulted in fish harvesting permit sales to towns exceeding $600,000 EUR/year (Maine DMR).
 The permit sales in the Town of Benton equals 15% of their town’s annual budget.
 The harvest supplies the spring lobster industry with 50% of their bait needs, avoiding importation costs, the use of less effective bait, and boosting Maine’s most important ($450M EUR) marine fishery.
 The second most important fishery is another searun fish, the juvenile (elver) American eel (>$18M EUR in 2019: Maine DMR).

 - River recreation and other tourism: Returning rivers to a free-flowing state can support new canoeing, boating and whitewater rafting opportunities.
 An increase in boaters can benefit neighboring communities when visitors support guide companies, restaurants, lodging and other establishments.
-For example, after the restoration of the lower Penobscot River the city of Bangor hosted the North America Whitewater Regatta for the first time and remained the host for three years in a row, brining significant tourism and related revenues to the region.
+For example, after the restoration of the lower Penobscot River the city of Bangor hosted the North America Whitewater Regatta for the first time and remained the host for three years in a row, bringing significant tourism and related revenues to the region.

 - Restoration economy – job creation: Dam removal projects are infrastructure projects, and as such require the labor and services of engineering and construction professionals.
 This value has rarely been quantified but two examples from the United States demonstrate the tangible economic benefit and justification for further concentrated research.